yetanother-blog/amplify-workshop/README.md

 ### Setup CRA & Hosting

 1. Everything starts with the frontend.
-Let's boostrap [Create React App](https://reactjs.org/docs/create-a-new-react-app.html): `npx create-react-app amplify-workshop --template typescript`.
+Let's boostrap [Create React App](https://reactjs.org/docs/create-a-new-react-app.html): `npx create-react-app amplify-for-beginners --template typescript`.
 2. Run `amplify configure` and set up the credentials.
 3. Now we can run `amplify init` to initialize the project.
 Keep everything as default settings.
 4. To deploy our application, we need to set up hosting.
 Run `amplify hosting add`.
 Choose the `Hosting with Amplify` option and select `Manual deployment`.
 Finally, run `amplify publish` to deploy the application for the first time.